 11. White Willow Bark

-The white willow bark contains salicin, one of the original aspirin compounds, and is a traditional herb used to treat arthritis, backache, gout, headache, joint inflammation, migraine, and general pain.
-It is an analgesic, anodyne, and anti-inflammatory.
+The white willow bark contains salicin, one of the original aspirin compounds, and is a traditional herb used to treat arthritis, backache, gout, headache,

 Other Ways To Reduce Pain